England | Scotland | Wales | Northern Ireland | Ireland

 District Nurses based in Craven Arms.

-The counsellor attached to the surgery offers appointments on Wednesdays.
+The counsellor attached to the surgery holds appointments on Wednesdays.

 Shropshire Recovery Partnership, holds booked appointments on Friday afternoons, there will be a drop-in service available from 20th July 2018 onwards, in the morning from 9-10am.